michaelseeber/realistic-hands/README.md

 coming soon

 ## Master Thesis (for more background)
-The paper describes a newer and improved approach, however the original [thesis](https://github.com/michaelseeber/realistic-hands/files/7065803/Master_Thesis_Michael_Seeber.pdf) includes more background information that may be of interest.
+The paper describes a newer and improved approach, however the original [thesis](https://github.com/michaelseeber/realistic-hands/files/7065803/Master_Thesis_Michael_Seeber.pdf) includes background information and more detailed descriptions that may be of interest.